 One: Wiggling the trunk.
 Yes, it sounds ridiculous.
 But in nature, the wind bends and sways the trunk naturally.
 In response to this, the plant grows the trunk thicker and stronger to withstand the wind.
 If your FLF is indoors, spend a couple of minutes 2-3 times a week wiggling the trunk.
 Start around mid height with small swaying, until you work up to quite a bend.
 Your FLF can withstand more than your think without breaking!
 It needs this bending to force it to strengthen.
 Within a few weeks you should notice a difference!

 Two: A trunk can also be thin due to a lack of leaves.
 This is because leaves provide the trunk with nutrients to grow.
 Without leaves that grow closely together, the trunk won’t be getting as much support as it needs.
 A thin, leggy-looking FLF (like the one above) is often due to a lack of sunlight – the FLF grows straggly in search of light.
 So firstly, put your FLF in a brighter location.
-Secondly, pruning the tip can encourage more leaves and branches further down the trunk, which will also help support your FLF.
+Secondly, pruning the tip can encourage more growth (back-budding) further down the trunk, which will also help support your FLF.
 Read a step-by-step guide to strengthening a leaning FLF trunk here.

 Lastly, a quality fertilizer can help the trunk grow strong.
 I really noticed a difference in the trunk of my Fig tree after using fertilizer for a while.
 It really thickened and stopped bending in wind when I took it outside.
 If you haven’t tried a quality fertilizer on your Fig yet, this is a great fertilizer specially formulated with the correct ratio of nutrients FLFs need.
 For more info on fertilizing your FLF, see this post.